minetest/contentdb/app/flatpages/help/package_config.md

 * `forums`: forum topic ID.
 * `video_url`: URL to a video.
 * `donate_url`: URL to a donation page.
+* `translation_url`: URL to send users interested in translating your package.

 Use `null` or `[]` to unset fields where relevant.